opendatacube/governance/governance.md

 -   Access to proprietary information of their employer that could potentially leak into their work with the Project.

-All members of the Council, shall disclose to the rest of the Council any conflict of interest they may have.
-Members with a conflict of interest in a particular issue may participate in Council discussions on that issue, but must recuse themselves from voting on the issue.
+All members of the Council, BD included, shall disclose to the rest of the Council any conflict of interest they may have.
+Members with a conflict of interest in a particular issue may participate in Council discussions on that issue, but must recuse themselves from voting on the issue.If the BD has recused his/herself for a particular decision, they will appoint a substitute BD for that decision.

 ### Private communications of the Council